cloudflare/cfssl/transport/example/README.md

 ## Running the server

 The server expects a `server.json` in the same directory containing the configuration.
-One is provided in the server source:
+One is provided in the server source, or it may be overridden using the `-f` command line flag.

 ```
 $ basename $(pwd)